NFL Network suspends Marshall Faulk, two others over sexual misconduct suit

-Hall of Fame player Marshall Faulk and two other NFL Network analysts have been suspended after a former employee alleged sexual misconduct in a lawsuit.
+Hall of Fame player Marshall Faulk and two other NFL Network analysts were suspended after a woman who worked as a wardrobe stylist at the network accused them of sexual misconduct in a lawsuit.

-NFL spokesman Brian McCarthy on Tuesday identified the three as Faulk, Ike Taylor and Heath Evans.
-He says they have been "suspended from their duties at NFL Network pending an investigation into these allegations."
+The NFL on Tuesday identified the three as Faulk, Ike Taylor and Heath Evans.
+They have been "suspended from their duties at NFL Network pending an investigation into these allegations," league spokesman Brian McCarthy said.

-According to court documents first reported by Bloomberg, former wardrobe stylist Jami Cantor described several sexually inappropriate encounters with the three retired NFL players and others who have worked for the NFL Network.
+Jami Cantor described several sexually inappropriate encounters with the three retired players and others who have worked for the NFL Network, according to court documents first reported by Bloomberg.

-Former NFL Network executive Eric Weinberger and former NFL Network analyst Donovan McNabb are among those named in the suit.
-McNabb now works for ESPN.
+Former NFL Network executive Eric Weinberger and former NFL Network analysts Donovan McNabb and Eric Davis, both former NFL players, are among those named in the suit.

+Cantor worked at the NFL Network for a decade until she was fired in October 2016.
+In the suit against NFL Enterprises, she alleges age and sex discrimination, sexual harassment that created a hostile work environment, wrongful termination and defamation.

+"The supervisors knew about it, the supervisors observed it," Cantor's lawyer, Laura Horton, told The New York Times on Monday.
+"It was insidious in this particular environment."

-Cantor worked at the NFL Network for a decade.
-She filed an amended complaint originally filed in Los Angeles Superior Court in October.
+Cantor filed an amended complaint Monday to the original suit filed in Los Angeles Superior Court in October.

+Canter said in the suit that Faulk fondled and groped her and asked "deeply personal and invasive questions" about her sex life.
+Cantor said she received inappropriate and sexually explicit texts from Weinberger, McNabb, Taylor and Evans.

+Weinberger is president of the Bill Simmons Media Group.
+He reportedly has been placed on leave.
+McNabb and Davis now work as ESPN radio contributors.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.